mutech/aka-ios-beacon/README.md

 There is a whole lot more to Beacon than just binding values.
 Go and check it out, you'll be surprised ;-)

+## Demo

+[I put up a demo video here](https://www.youtube.com/watch?v=88DkI8ZfEkg).
+I hope you forgive me the miserable audio quality and my poor presentation skills, please ignore both and focus on the features if you can ;-)

 ## Installation & Integration

 Beacon is available on Cocoapods, at the time of writing "0.1.0-pre.*".
 This version is not fit for production.
 Please wait until the "-pre" goes away.